 Meanwhile much larger in scale, Tin Man Brewing of Evansville abruptly closed their tasting room on March 19.
-Tin Man has sold in multiple states, developed a full scale and unusual brewing operation in an historic building in Evansville, IN, and according to public sources is looking for a buyer.
+Tin Man has sold in multiple states, developed a full scale and unusual brewing operation in an historic building in Evansville, IN.
+SEE BELOW FOR LATEST DEVELOPMENT!
 If you caught the news that there is a Tin Man in Kokomo, it has a separate owner, currently sells Tin Man beer under special arrangement and expects to brew locally, whether using the Tin Man name or not.
 Nick and Sara Davidson, principals of Tin Man are truly special people who are extremely passionate.
 Nick’s Facebook post announced the closing with, ” We entered the brewing scene with an eagerness and enthusiasm that can only be described as blind passion.
 We love craft beer and always will.
 Sometimes, as a business owner you hold out longer than you should because you believe things will “turn around”.
 But things never did.”
-Tin Man is still producing and distributing beer while, looking for a buyer for the facilities and possibly the brand.
+Tin Man is still producing and distributing beer (while looking for a buyer for the facilities and possibly the brand) SEE BELOW.
 I had hoped Damascene apricot sour, which had a nice following and was a lightly tart kettle sour beer, had given them the boost they needed.

 In my travels I hear rumors of others that are having difficulties just as more are working on permits and building out.
 This year may be a year of some shakeouts.